Sunc4127/cloud_revision/Part3 Big data.md

 ### Consistency and availability -- Two phase commit

 * locking data that are within the transaction scope
-* performing transactons on WAL
+* performing transactions on WAL
 * completing transactions commit only when all nodes in the cluster have performed the transaction (voted yes)
 * abort transactions when a partition is detected ???